 I stayed in ‘The Boulder’ tiny home, a part of the WeeCasa Tiny Home Hotel Resort.
 I surveyed the 135 square feet carefully, taking in all of the exposed woodwork, and inventive little concepts in tiny design and use of space.
 I was actually surprised at how big 135 square feet looked even though it only took me 4 short steps to go from the kitchen through the ‘living room’ to the bathroom!

 “12 tiny Wee Casas would fit inside the average American home.”

-My tiny home was small, but completely functional with a normal size kitchen sink, 2 burner stove, a bathroom with real toilet, a stand up shower, and a queen sized bed lofted above the bathroom.
+My tiny home was small but completely functional with a normal-sized kitchen sink, a 2-burner stove, a bathroom with a real toilet, a stand-up shower, and a queen-sized bed lofted above the bathroom.
 The loft was even tall enough to easily sit up in bed.

 A Tiny House With a Tiny Past

 When you book your tiny home you can choose which one you’d like to stay in.
 I chose to stay in ‘The Boulder’, a Rocky Mountain Tiny Home design.

 Each home seems to come with a back story; I learned the owner of my house was a fisherwoman in Alaska in the summers.
 She had it built in Colorado for a winter home and lived in it around Lyons.
 She’s since decided not to live in it anymore (at least for now), so it’s been with WeeCasa ever since, instead of going into storage.

 WeeCasa gave The Boulder a new life.
 They agreed to take it and use it in the resort; it gets used, the owner makes some money, it’s lodging, and it gets shared with the tiny home community!
 A win, win for everyone!

 The Tiny House Hotel is Like a Combo Hotel and Campground Experience